xlladdins/xll/docs/Excel4MacrosE-G.md

 **ENABLE.OBJECT**(object\_id\_text, **enable\_logical**)

-Object\_id\_text    is the name of the object(s) as text.
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the object(s) as text.
 If omitted, the selected object(s) are assumed.

-Enable\_logical    is a logical value that specifies whether the object is to be enabled.
+Enable\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether the object is to be enabled.
 If TRUE, the object is enabled.
 If FALSE, the object is disabled.

 **Examples**